lkoelsch/lkoelsch.github.io/_pages/about.md

 I am Lukas Kölsch and currently a Math/Crypto Postdoc at the University of South Florida and the Center for Cryptographic Research in Tampa.
 Previously, I completed my PhD at the University of Rostock in Germany.

-My work is on the interface between math and cryptography as well as coding theory.
+I do math with applications to cryptography and coding theory.
 Recently, I have been working on semifields, rank-metric codes and non-linear Boolean functions like APN functions.
 Generally, I like to combine ideas from algebra, combinatorics and number theory to solve specific problems that are related to applications in coding theory or cryptography.

 CV
 ====